SAP-samples/teched2025-CS262/exercises/ex2/README.md

 ## Get familiar with the demo ITSM application

-The source code for the demo ITSM application introduced [here](exercises/ex0/README.md) is located in the `itsmFrontend` directory.
+The source code for the demo ITSM application introduced in [Exercise 00](exercises/ex0/README.md) is located in the `itsmFrontend` directory.

 The source files relevant for the purpose of this workshop are:
 - `src/pages/SAPSelfService.jsx`: main UI page that hosts the SAP self-service content.